zishnusarker/B.Tech-Files-All-Course--Classes-Notes-and-Labs-/Modelling and Simulations/Readme.md

-This is a 3rd semester project of Logical Reasoning course
+This is a 3rd semester project of MnS course